Random Utility with Unobservable Alternatives: Bounds for Unobservable Choice Probabilities

-As explained in Remark \ref{rem:naive2}, this bound corresponds to the outside option approach that treats all unobservable alternatives as one aggregated alternative.
+The first type of bounds is (\ref{eq:bound_naive2}) based on the outside option approach: $\Big[ 0 , 1 - \sum_{x \in D \cap \{2, 3, 4\}} \rho (D, x) \Big]$.
+Note that the bounds for lotteries 0 and 1 are identical, as the outside option approach provides no information to distinguish among unobservable alternatives.
+The bounds are shown in blue dotted interval in Figure \ref{fig:id_comparison}.
+We call these bounds {\it naive bounds}.

+The second type of bounds is derived from the monotonicity condition obtained in Remark \ref{rem:bound_mono}.
+As demonstrated in Remark \ref{rem:mono_bounds_app}, the bounds can be calculated easily given the dataset $\rho$.

-The other bound is the one that takes RU-rationalizabity into account and is computed by the linear program (\ref{eq:coro:bound2}).\footnote{In the dataset, we have $\D=2^X \setminus \emptyset$.
+The third and the last type of bounds is the one that exploits full implication of RUM and is computed by the linear program (\ref{eq:coro:bound2}).\footnote{In the dataset, we have $\D=2^X \setminus \emptyset$.
 Under this setup, we can further simplify the bound (\ref{eq:coro:bound2}) into (\ref{eq:lp-full}), as shown in the online appendix \ref{sec:online_bounds}.
-We use (\ref{eq:lp-full}) to calculate the values.} The goal here is to examine how much the random utility assumption shrinks the identified set and improves the prediction of unobservable choice probabilities.
+We use (\ref{eq:lp-full}) to calculate the values.} These bounds are shown in red for alternative $0$ and in green for alternative $1$ in Figure \ref{fig:id_comparison}.
+We call these bounds {\it RUM bounds.}